SOFAI-LM-AAAILab/sofai-lm-aaailab.github.io/README.md

 ### 1\.
 Via the Website (Recommended)

-Visit the [Lab Website](https://www.google.com/url?sa=E&source=gmail&q=https://khvedant.github.io/sofailm-lab/) to view the schedule, slides, and click the "Launch Notebook" buttons to open the exercises directly in Google Colab.
+Visit the [Lab Website](https://sofai-lm-aaailab.github.io/) to view all the information.

 ### 2\.
 Running Locally